Since Help Net Security’s inception – back in 1998 – we have always valued and prioritized the privacy of our readers.

 No tracking cookies

 Help Net Security is a web site that doesn’t serve any tracking cookies.
-In Q4 2020 we have replaced all the cookie-serving services we previously used with privacy-preserving solutions.
+In Q4 2020 we replaced all the cookie-serving services we previously used with privacy-preserving solutions.

 Matomo is our analytics tool of choice, and we switched from SoundCloud to Acast, which offers cookie-free embedded podcast code.